ShiroTakeda/gams-mode/README.md

 This is the configuration file that Emacs reads first when it starts.
 You can change Emacs' behavior by writing various settings in this file.
 Note that you must create this file yourself, as no "init.el" file exists by default (unless an administrator has created it for you).

 `non-nil`

 In Emacs terminology, non-nil means anything other than nil, including values such as 0, "a", or t.
 However, we usually use the symbol `t` as non-nil.
 So, when I say "set non-nil to x," set `t` to `x` (i.e., `(setq x t)`).

-In Emacs terminology, non-nil means anything other than nil, including values such as 0, "a", or t.
-However, we usually use the symbol `t` as non-nil.
-So, when I say "set non-nil to x," set `t` to `x` (i.e., `(setq x t)`).